reselbob/TerrificTacos/README.md

 # Terrific Tacos
 A project, written in TypeScript, demonstrates the concepts behind event sourcing.

+Event sourcing is a software architectural pattern that is particularly appropriate to use in the context of complex and distributed systems.
+Tje pattern captures and stores all changes to an application's state as a sequence of immutable events.

 # Install the packages